-WashU’s Data Governance Program is an university-wide, data driven movement focused on a strategic vision and guiding principles to support a robust, innovative, shared decision-making framework by leveraging our people, processes and technology to effectively and properly manage our data as a strategic asset.
+WashU’s Data Governance Program is a university-wide, data driven program focused on a strategic vision and guiding principles to support a robust, innovative, shared decision-making framework by leveraging our people, processes and technology to effectively and properly manage our data as a strategic asset.

 What is Data Governance?

 - Provides organizational framework for data guidelines / standards to effectively manage data